"A leader is best when people barely know he exists, when his work is done, his aim fulfilled, they will say: we did it ourselves."

 "In my coaching sessions with Annette I expected to identify a few behavioural ploys to improve my relationship with the team and ended up deep in my core values."

-Another approach to creating the kind of culture we’re talking about is to train managers and leaders in basic coaching skills so that they can interact with their teams in a people-centered way and develop more understanding of each individual.
+Another approach to creating the kind of well-being focused culture we’re talking about is to train managers and leaders in basic coaching skills so that they can interact with their teams in a people-centered way and develop more understanding of each individual.
 And, as we’ve already discussed, the better a leader understands their people the better the results for everyone.

 I have been working at a senior leadership level with a wide variety of organisations for nearly twenty-five years and continue to be excited by helping companies to become better places for their employees to work in and thus improve their business.